TomClabault/HIPRT-Path-Tracer/README_data/Features/features.md

 **When do we assume that our pixel has sufficiently converged and stop sampling?**

 We use that user-given threshold $T$ we talked about earlier!
 Specifically, we can assume that if:
 #### $$I \leq T\mu$$
-Then that pixel as is converged enough for that threshold $T$.
+Then that pixel has converged enough for that threshold $T$.
 As a practical example, consider $T=0$.
 We then have:
 #### $$I \leq T\mu \ \ \Leftrightarrow \ \ I \leq 0$$
 If $I =0$, then the interval completely collapses on $\mu$.
 Said otherwise, $\mu$ **is** the true mean and our pixel has completely converged.
 Thus, for $T=0$, we will only stop sampling the pixel when it has fully converged.